williamgilpin/dysts/README.md

     pip install git+https://github.com/williamgilpin/dysts_data

-The key dependencies are

-+ Python 3+
-+ numpy
-+ scipy
-+ pandas
-+ sdeint (optional, but required for stochastic dynamics)
-+ numba (optional, but speeds up generation of trajectories)
-+ nolds (used for calculating the correlation dimension)

 ## Implementation Notes

 + Currently there are 135 continuous time models, including several delay differential equations.
 There is also a separate module with 10 discrete maps, which is currently being expanded.